History of spectroscopy: Late 19th century (1870–1899)

+Dewar observed that alkali spectra appeared to form a series and Alfred Cornu found similar structure in the spectra of thallium and aluminum, setting the stage for Balmer to discover a relation connecting wavelengths in the visible hydrogen spectrum.
+In 1890, Kayser and Runge organized the series reported by Liveing and Dewar using names like 'Principal', 'diffuse', and 'sharp' series.
+Rydberg gave a formula for wave-numbers of all spectral series of all the alkalis and hydrogen.

 In 1895, the German physicist Wilhelm Conrad Röntgen discovered and extensively studied X-rays, which were later used in X-ray spectroscopy.
 One year later, in 1896, French physicist Antoine Henri Becquerel discovered radioactivity, and Dutch physicist Pieter Zeeman observed spectral lines being split by a magnetic field.

 In 1897, theoretical physicist, Joseph Larmor explained the splitting of the spectral lines in a magnetic field by the oscillation of electrons.

 Physicist, Joseph Larmor, created the first solar system model of the atom in 1897.
-He also postulated the proton, calling it a “positive electron.”
-He said the destruction of this type of atom making up matter “is an occurrence of infinitely small probability.”
+He also postulated the proton, calling it a "positive electron."
+He said the destruction of this type of atom making up matter "is an occurrence of infinitely small probability."

 Early 20th century (1900–1950)

 The first decade of the 20th century brought the basics of quantum theory (Planck, Einstein) and interpretation of spectral series of hydrogen by Lyman in VUV and by Paschen in infrared.
 Ritz formulated the combination principle.

 John William Nicholson had created an atomic model in 1912, a year before Niels Bohr, that was both nuclear and quantum in which he showed that electron oscillations in his atom matched the solar and nebular spectral lines.
-Bohr had been working on his atom during this period, but Bohr’s model had only a single ground state and no spectra until he incorporated the Nicholson model and referenced the Nicholson papers in his model of the atom.
+Bohr had been working on his atom during this period, but Bohr's model had only a single ground state and no spectra until he incorporated the Nicholson model and referenced the Nicholson papers in his model of the atom.

-In 1913 Bohr formulated his quantum mechanical model of atom.
+In 1913, Bohr formulated his quantum mechanical model of atom.
 This stimulated empirical term analysis.
 Bohr published a theory of the hydrogen-like atoms that could explain the observed wavelengths of spectral lines due to electrons transitioning from different energy states.
 In 1937 "E. Lehrer created the first fully-automated spectrometer" to help more accurately measure spectral lines.
 With the development of more advanced instruments such as photo-detectors scientists were then able to more accurately measure specific wavelength absorption of substances.